-Elastic APM Agents come with built-in support for popular frameworks out-of-the-box.
-However, if you only see one route in the Transaction overview page, or if you have transactions named "unknown route", it could be a symptom that the agent either wasn’t installed correctly or doesn’t support your framework.
+If you only see one route in the Transactions table, or if you have transactions named "unknown route", it could be a symptom that the agent either wasn’t installed correctly or doesn’t support your framework.

 For further details, including troubleshooting and custom implementation instructions, refer to the documentation for each APM Agent you’ve implemented.

-A single sampled transaction is also displayed.
-This sampled transaction is based on your selection in the Transactions duration distribution.
-You can update the sampled transaction by selecting a new bucket in the transactions duration distribution graph.
+Trace samples are based on the bucket selection in the Latency distribution chart; update the samples by selecting a new bucket.
 The number of requests per bucket is displayed when hovering over the graph, and the selected bucket is highlighted to stand out.